wrcarpenter/wrcarpenter/README.md

 >Good, better, best.
 Never it rest.
 'Til your good is your better and your better is best.
 ##

+Thanks for stopping by!
+I work full time in the mortgage-backed securities industry, and have a side passion for programming and visual arts.

 **Contact me**:         wrc4@alumni.princeton.edu

 **Artwork inquiries**: carpenterthepainter@gmail.com